350 M To Ft

 Q5: Which system is better?

 A5: The metric system is generally considered superior due to its simplicity, consistency, and decimal base, making calculations and conversions easier.
-However, the imperial system remains in use in some regions due to long-standing tradition and established infrastructure.
+Still, the imperial system remains in use in some regions due to long-standing tradition and established infrastructure.

 Conclusion: Mastering Metric-Imperial Conversions